mike711028/Intro_to_Cpp/Lesson4:TypeConversions.md

 When you want to **explicitly perform a conversion or cast**, you can use the type cast features of C++.
-For example, the previous widening conversion in the int to long cast was implicit but **you can also tell the compiler that you are know what you are doing** by using the type cast statement as in:
+For example, the previous widening conversion in the int to long cast was implicit but **you can also tell the compiler that you know what you are doing** by using the type cast statement as in:
 ```cpp
 long myLong = (long)myInt;
 // or you can use this version as well